Supporting the work of Theatre Artists

 Artist in Residence

-We also offers a range of ongoing Professional Development programs for local artists including:
+We also offer a range of ongoing Professional Development programs for local artists including:

 The Playwrights Unit was created to foster the development of Hamilton area writers.
 Meeting several times a month, each writer is required to choose one project that they wish to develop over the course of the year.
 Members of the Unit are invited to participate in a series of public readings during Play Reading Week